IBM/qjslib/README.md

 ## How to use
 ### Browser vs module
-The build process for this project generates two seperate files in *lib/*.
+The build process for this project generates two separate files in *lib/*.

 *qappfw.js* is not minified.
 It is designed to be bundled with your application code.